statamic/spock/README.md

 This addon essentially just listens for an event, and dispatches commands.
 Who better to listen and command than a Starship Commander with large ears?

+Its primary use is to automatically commit and push changes in production, but it can do anything your command line can.

 ## Installation
 1. Copy over the files into the `site` folder.
 2. Update the `spock.yaml` `commands` array with a series of unix commands to run.